jameslittle230/jameslittle.me-archive/pages/books.md

 - Never Let Me Go - Kazuo Isiguro
 - The Door - Madga Szabo
 - The Dream Machine: J.C.R.
 Licklider and the Revolution That Made Computing Personal - M. Mitchell Waldrop
+- The Shallows: What The Internet is Doing To Our Brains - Nicholas Carr
+- Regeneration - Pat Barker